Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ## Withdraw Stake Amount
 __Description__
 `WithdrawStakeAmt` is the first of two operations to withdraws delegator's stake amount from a SSN.
 Upon successful calling of this transition, the withdrawn stake amount will enter an `unbounding` state.
 The delegator will need to wait for 24,000 blocks (~2 weeks) before the delegator can successfully invoke `CompleteWithdrawal` transition to complete the withdrawl back to the delegator's wallet.
-When the stake amount is in unbonding state, it will not be eligible for any new rewards ($ZIL or gZIL).
+When the stake amount is in unbonding state, it will not be eligible for any new rewards ($ZIL and/or gZIL).

 :::info
 If the delegator delegates to multiple SSN and wish to withdraw all rewwards from SSN, the user will need to call this transition multiple times, specifying different SSN address each time.